artandmath/aov_krakout/README.md

 y grid units large: (y_space_large) - this is the amount of vertical working space generated

 aov pattern: (match_pattern) - Uses a wildcard system for searching aov layers.
-Comma deliniated.
+Comma delineated.
 AOVs will vary depending on show and facility.
-Example:
+For example:

-    -> *group*,*emission* <- use this to break out lightgroups if they contain the word 'group' -> *coat*,*dir*,*spec*,*sss*,*mission* <- an example to break out illumination
+    -> *group*,*emission* <- use this to break out aovs if they contain the word 'group' or 'emission' -> *coat*,*dir*,*spec*,*sss*,*mission* <- an example to break out illumination

 krakout! (krackout) - Breakout that nuke tree.